Canon 1D vs Fujifilm X70

 It is notable that the X70 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the X70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D and the X70 have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the X70 have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the X70 was followed by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Manual (free pdf) or the online Fujifilm X70 Manual.
+Further information on the features and operation of the 1D and X70 can be found, respectively, in the Canon 1D Manual (free pdf) or the online Fujifilm X70 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D and the Fujifilm X70?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D: